gongyoyo/Clashy/README.md

 ## FAQ

 ### Is this a copycat of [ClashX](https://github.com/yichengchen/clashX) or [Clash for Windows](https://github.com/Fndroid/clash_for_windows_pkg)?

 Not exactly.
-I've been use ClashX for several months in the daily basis and I like it.
+I've been using ClashX for several months and I like it.
 It's easy to use and nicely designed.
-But I also need a decent `Clash` client on my Ubuntu Desktop.
+But I also need a decent Clash client on my Ubuntu Desktop.
 And the interface must be easy enough for anyone to use because I don't want to teach my wife how to edit proxy rules or how to use remote configuration files.
-So I decide to made my own `Clash` GUI client.
-I did NOT take any code or assets from those two projects but they did gave me some ideas about interface design and implementation.
+So I decide to make my own Clash GUI client.
+I did NOT take any code or assets from those two projects but they did give me some ideas about interface design and implementation.

 ### I don't like Electron.
 Me either.